quicwg/multipath/draft-ietf-quic-multipath.md

 Note that even if a peer cannot send on a path anymore because it does not have a valid Connection ID to use, it can still acknowledge packets received on the path, by sending ACK_MP frames on another path, if available.
-But also note that, as there is no valid CID associated with the path, the other end cannot send multipath control frames that contain the sequence number of a Connection ID, such as PATH_ABANDON, PATH_STANDBY or PATH_AVAILABLE.
+Also note that, as there is no valid CID associated with the path, the other end can still send multipath control frames that contain the Path Identifier on available paths, such as PATH_ABANDON, PATH_STANDBY or PATH_AVAILABLE.

 If the peer cannot send on a path and no data is received on the path, the idle time-out will close